AllanBlanchard/tutoriel_wp/english/program-proof-and-our-tool-for-this-tutorial-frama-c/program-proof.md

 We have a model of the behavior of our chronometer with the different states it can reach according to the different actions we can perform.
-However, we do not have modeled how these states are depicted inside the program (is this a C enumeration ? a particular program point in the source code ?), nor are is modeled the time computation (a single variable ? multiple ones ?).
+However, we do not have modeled how these states are depicted inside the program (is this a C enumeration ? a particular program point in the source code ?), nor how is modeled the time computation (a single variable ? multiple ones ?).
 It would then be difficult to specify properties about our program.
-We could add some information :
+We could add some
+information:

 - State stopped at 0 : time = 0s
 - State running : time > 0s
 - State stopped : time > 0s

-Which gives us a more concrete model but that is still not enough precise to ask interesting questions like : "is it possible to be in the state stopped and that time is still updated ?", as we do not model how the time measurement is updated by the chronometer.
+Which gives us a more concrete model but that is still not enough precise to ask interesting questions like: "is it possible to be in the state stopped and that time is still updated ?", as we do not model how the time measurement is updated by the chronometer.

 On the opposite, with the source code of the program, we have a concret model of the chronometer.
-The source code express the behavior of the chronometer since it will allow us to produce the executable.
+The source code expresses the behavior of the chronometer since it will allow us to produce the executable.
 But this is still not the more concrete model!
-For example, the executable in machine code form, that we obtain after compilation, is far more concrete than our program.
+For example, the executable in machine code format, that we obtain after compilation, is far more concrete than our program.

 The more a model is concrete, the more it precisely describes the behavior of our program.
 The source code more precisely describes the behavior than our diagram, but it is less precise than the machine code.
 However, the more the model is precise, the more it is difficult to have a global view of the defined behavior.
-Our diagram is understandable in a blink of an eye, the source code requires more time, as for the executable ...
+Our diagram is understandable in a blink of an eye, the source code requires more time, and for the executable ...
 Every single person that has already opened an executable with a text editor by error knows that it is not really pleasant to read[^binary].

 When we create an abstraction of a system, we approximate it, in order to limit the quantity of knowledge we have about it and ease our reasoning.
-A constraint we must respect, if we want our analysis to be correct, is to never under-approximate behaviors : we would risk to remove a behavior that contains an error.
-On the opposite, if we over-approximate, we add executions that cannot happen, and if we add to many of them, we could not be able to prove our program is correct, since some of them could be faulty executions.
+A constraint we must respect, if we want our analysis to be correct, is to never under-approximate behaviors: we would risk to remove a behavior that contains an error.
+However, when we over-approximate it, we can add executions that cannot happen, and if we add to many of them, we could not be able to prove our program is correct, since some of them could be faulty executions.